perseids-project/perseids_docs/integrations/syriaca/apioauth.md

 * SyriacaWork

-The `Content-Type` header must be set to `application/xml` and the `Authorization` to the value of the Oauth2 Bearer Authorization Token.
-The XML document is sent as the body of the request.
+For this interaction Srophe must set the `Content-Type` header to `application/xml` and the `Authorization` header to the value of the Oauth2 Bearer Authorization Token.
+It sends the XML document as the body of the request.

 e.g.